 Plans and speeds from ISPs vary substantially so these are just rough ballparks.

 Now, if we compare these speeds with the advertised WiFi speeds we can see we've got it pretty much covered:

-* Wifi speeds advertised by the manufacturer and the Link Rates reported on your PC are full duplex (ie data flowing in both directions simultaneously) and don't factor in the unavoidable overheard in wireless.
-Actual throughput speeds, ie data travelling in one direction (for example transferrring a file from one PC to another), are much less.
+* WiFi speeds advertised by the manufacturer and the Link Rates reported on your PC are full duplex (ie data flowing in both directions simultaneously) and don't factor in the unavoidable overheard in wireless.
+Actual throughput speeds, ie data travelling in one direction (for example transferring a file from one PC to another), are much less.
 Speed will also vary based on the equipment, encryption method, signal strength, interference from other wireless signals and so on.
 My own throughput tests** rarely came up with more than 40 - 55mbps on my home 11n router (which is half than the 80mbps mentioned in the chart above).

 ** My tests were done using QCheck,

 2710Vn with standard 2.5dbi antennas and WPA2/PSK AES encryption,